Dorr Rebellion: Referendum

 A three-day referendum on the people's constitution was held starting on December 27.
 In total, as opposing freemen refused to take part in what they considered an illegal referendum, it received 13,944 votes in favor, with only 52 votes against.
 The Dorr Rebellion Project lists 13,947 votes in favor.
 This was out of an estimated 23,142 adult white males, including 9,950 freemen, of whom 4,960 voted on the referendum.
 With a clear majority of citizens supporting the new constitution, leaders of the Suffrage Party believed that the existing government would eventually step down as it was passed by the will of the people, and so was law.

 Governor Samuel Ward King appealed to the judiciary, who argued that political authority resided not in the general population, but within the body politic and its corporate people (freemen), comparing the suffragists to the mobs of the French Revolution.
 Dorr and his colleagues argued that, following independence, government authority was derived from the people, not the reverse.
 The freemen used nativist sentiments to sway public opinion against the movement, involving many Irish, whom the old Yankee establishment saw on the same level as blacks.

 The freemen constitution, also called the Tory constitution by opponents, was submitted to a formal three-day vote beginning on 21 March 1842.
-As Dorr had advised freemen suffragettes to vote against it, the constitution was rejected 8,689 to 8,013.
+As Dorr had advised suffragist freemen to vote against it, the constitution was rejected 8,689 to 8,013.

 Algerine Law

-Later, the assembly passed an act deeming all meetings and elections conducted under the people's constitution to be illegal and void.
-The act would punish individuals who permitted their names to be used in these elections with a $2,000 fine and a year in prison, with anyone attempting to assume office under the unauthorized government to be charged with treason, a life imprisonment.
-This law became known by its opponents as the Algerine Law, named after the despotic reign of the Dey of Algiers that harbored Barbary pirates and slave traders.
+In 1842, the assembly passed an act deeming all meetings and elections conducted under the people's constitution to be illegal and void.
+Individuals who permitted their names to be used in these elections could be fined $2,000 and imprisoned for a year; attempting to assume office under the unauthorized government was declared to be treason, punished by life imprisonment.
+The Dorrites (as they became known) called it "the Algerine Law", alluding to the despotic Dey of Algiers, whose realm had harbored Barbary pirates and slave traders.

-King and his followers, now a part of the Law and Order Party of Rhode Island, a coalition of a coalition of Whigs and conservative Democrats, reached out for support from President John Tyler and even African americans, offering the prospect of black suffrage in exchange for loyalty in the brewing conflict.
-According to one observer at the time, the Law and Order Party held out the possibility "not because it was their right, but because they needed their help".
-This move lead to the Dorrites, as they became known as, to brand the Law and Order Party the "nigger party".
+King and his followers formed the Law and Order Party of Rhode Island, a coalition of Whigs and conservative Democrats.
+They reached out for support from President John Tyler and even African Americans, offering the prospect of black suffrage in exchange for loyalty in the brewing conflict.
+According to one observer at the time, the Law and Order Party held out the possibility "not because it was [the blacks'] right, but because [the Party] needed their help".
+In response, the Dorrites branded the Law and Order Party the "nigger party".

 The severity of the Algerine Law caused many supporters of the People's Convention and constitution to distance themselves from the Suffrage Party, causing significant difficulties in nominating candidates for their upcoming elections.
 Meanwhile, Tyler refused to get involved in the dispute.